Xubuntu/wiki.xubuntu.org/New-Tester-Start.md

 can contact them there as well: simply choose the IRC tab on the [developers](https://dev.xubuntu.org/) tracker, or click [here](http://webchat.freenode.net/?channels=xubuntu-devel&nick=tracker.&prompt=1&uio=MTE9MjE131) if you want to go there now.
-For more information on IRC we have included it on the last of our New Tester wiki [pages](#).
+More information on IRC is also included in these New Tester wiki [pages](#).

-There are a few terms which we use both within these pages and elsewhere in the Xubuntu world.
+To avoid confusion, its worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:

 -   OS - Operating System, referring here to Xubuntu
 -   ISO/Image - the file you download to install Xubuntu